tommichael88/booktomnyc/ServiceAgreement.md

 This Agreement follows the laws of the State of New York.
 Legal actions related to this Agreement will be taken exclusively in New York City, New York courts.

 ## 5. Service Providers Status
-The Service Provider is not a general contractor and does not claim to be one.
-The Service Provider does not perform any work or services as a general contractor.
+The Service Provider is not a general contractor and does not represent themselves as such.
+The Service Provider is not obligated to accept or perform any tasks requiring the skills of a professional tradesman (i.e., a licensed professional plumber or certified professional electrician) or any work necessitating specific licensing, insurance, or permits as mandated by law.

+In the State of New York, the Service Provider will comply with legal standards for handyman work.
+If the Client requests work that does not align with these standards, the Client assumes all associated risks, except as prohibited by law.
+The Client is responsible for confirming whether any work requires permits, licenses, or specific qualifications of the Service Provider to comply with the law.
+Failure by the Client to verify or enforce these requirements is at their own risk.

 ## 6. Hold Harmless Clause
 The Client agrees to insure, hold harmless, and indemnify the Service Provider from and against any and all claims, liabilities, damages, losses, or expenses, including legal fees, arising from the services provided under this Agreement.
 However, this clause shall not be construed to transfer or shift any liability imposed by law from the Service Provider to the Client or any other third party.